bunsanweb/bunsanweb/features-from-anatta-engine.md

 ## How to use standard technologies

-It is important to use standard technologies.
+It is important how standard technologies are used.
 If a product would completely hide them on the backend, the product becomes an opaque mess.
 The standard structures should be in front as much as possible,